inabahare/danish-characters-on-us-keyboard/README.md

 And it werks

 ## What it does
-This script binds the three danish characters to altgr + their respective position.
+This script binds the three Danish characters to altgr + their respective position.
 More specifically, it binds the characters as following

 ```